flowdev/comb/error_handling.md

 ```

 The following sections document the details what the parsers or
-methods performing the changes should do in each mode.
+methods mentioned above should do in each mode.

 ### Method `State.NewError`